About In-Page Analytics

 In-Page Analytics is available under the Content section on the Standard Reporting tab.
 It lets you make a visual assessment of how users interact with your web pages, and helps you answer questions like:

 - Is the layout optimal for what I want users to accomplish on the page?

 - Are my users seeing the content I want them to see?

 - Are my users finding what they're looking for on the page?

 - Are my calls to action motivating or visible enough?

 - What links are users clicking?

 Beginning with your site's homepage, you see what links users clicked.
-You can navigate In-Page Analytics the way that you navigate your site: click any link on your homepage, and when the new page is loaded, the corresponding data are shown for that page.
+You can navigate In-Page Analytics the way you navigate your site: click any link on your homepage, and when the new page is loaded, the corresponding data are shown for that page.

 Additional benefits of this report include:

-- Support for image maps, so that you can create a separate tag for each linkable part within a single image
+- Support for image maps, so you can create a separate tag for each linkable part within a single image

 - Support for segments and date comparisons